 Use our free commercial real estate loan calculator to calculate the details of a commercial mortgage easily and quickly.
-Based on the data you input, the Commercial mortgage calculator will help you calculate your estimated monthly Principal and Interest (P&I) payment for the loan and an Interest Only payment and Balloon payment.
+Based on the data you input, the Commercial loan calculator will help you calculate your estimated monthly Principal and Interest (P&I) payment for the loan and an Interest Only payment and Balloon payment.

 Using the Commercial Mortgage Calculator

-Whether you are looking at Fannie Mae Multifamily loan, Freddie Mac Multifamily loan, CMBS loan, or HUD commercial multifamily loans, there are a few specifics you must provide.
+Whether you are looking at Fannie Mae Multifamily loan, Freddie Mac Multifamily loan, CMBS loan, or FHA/HUD commercial multifamily loans, there are a few specifics you must provide.
 You’ll need to know the:

 - Principal Loan Amount ($)

 - Interest rate (%)

 The duration of most Commercial real estate mortgages varies from five years (or less) to 20 years, and the amortization period is often longer than the term of the loan.